eras/tlsd/README.md

 ## So what is this tool then?

 When using TLC and an invariant you have set up for it fails, you end up with a state dump.
-Sometimes this state dump can become unwieldly or at least very slow to to analyze.
+Sometimes this state dump can become unwieldy or at least very slow to to analyze.
 This tool aims to help analyzing certain kind of systems: the ones that are composed of individual nodes exchanging messages with each other.